apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**College basketball takeaways: Classic UNC-Duke rivalry game turns into ugly scene as taunts, drinks lobbed**
+**South Carolina women's basketball remains unbeaten after miracle buzzer beater**

-You can read more about it [here](https://sports.yahoo.com/college-basketball-takeaways-classic-unc-duke-rivalry-game-turns-into-ugly-scene-as-taunts-drinks-lobbed-030427301.html).
+You can read more about it [here](https://www.ncaa.com/news/basketball-women/article/2024-03-09/south-carolina-womens-basketball-remains-unbeaten-after-miracle-buzzer-beater).

 ## Requirements
 - Python 3.8